Follow

 Updated

-Vehicle Maintenance is a module available in the Summary menu where you can find information about the DTCs (Diagnostic Trouble Codes) collected from your vehicles:
+Vehicle Maintenance is a module available in the Summary menu where you can find information about the Service Requirements and the Diagnostic Trouble Codes (DTCs) data collected from your vehicles:

 To be able to access this module, you must be granted the following permission: